nialov/fractopo/README.rst

 Installation
 ------------

+Currently installation is supported only for linux-based operating systems.
+There's a known problem with installing any ``gdal``-based Python package onto a Windows machine.
+(Could be circumvented at some point by using conda.)

 Omit ``--dev`` or ``[dev]`` for regular installation.
 Keep if you want to test/develop or otherwise install all development python